data-edu/data-science-in-education/17-learning-more.Rmd

 ### Discussion forums

 Visiting discussion forums is a common way to learn and participate in the R community.
-Websites like R Studio Community (https://community.rstudio.com/) and Stack Overflow (https://stackoverflow.com/) are very popular ways to do this.
+Websites like Posit Community (https://forum.posit.co/) and Stack Overflow (https://stackoverflow.com/) are very popular ways to do this.
 On these forums, you'll find many years' worth of discussion about R and statistics.
 It's quite unusual to search these and not find a way to get unstuck.
-Many discussions include a reproducible example of code that you can copy and paste into your own R console.
+Many discussions include a reproducible example of code that you can copy and paste into your own R Console.
 This is a fantastic way to learn!

 Consider learning best practices for asking forum questions.
 Including a reproducible example, or "reprex", to communicate problems is a widely-accepted norm. @bryan2019's video about making reproducible examples is a great place to learn more.